GOLDEN RETRIEVER RESCUE OF MICHIGAN

 The GRRoM Board and the Foster will determine this status

-8. We do not adopt dogs with an unknown history to families with children under ten.
+8. We do not adopt dogs with an unknown history to families with children under ten, and no dog will be placed in a home with children under five.
+The minimum child age requirement is included in each dog's description.

 9. If your adoption request is denied, your interviewer will discuss the reasons for the denial with you.